-- 52. New: OMB Director Mick Mulvaney will probe the \$43,500 phone booth that Pruitt built in his office after the Government Accountability Office said that the spending violated the Antideficiency Act.
-At what point would violating the Act constitute a criminal violation? - 53.
-New: After the GAO concluded that EPA expenditures on the phone booth violated the Financial Services and General Government Appropriations Act, an EPA spokesman disagreed that the expenditure required notice to Congress.
-Why? - 54.
-New: Newly released documents show that EPA officials chose the most expensive bid for the phone booth because it included "expedited materials and working outside regular business hours," and deputy chief of staff Kevin Chmielewski and security chief Pasquale Nino Perrotta asked several times to its hurry up its construction.
-What specifically had happened to necessitate expedited construction? - 55.
-Still Unanswered: Why did Pruitt need to spend \$2,075 to refurbish "an oversize desk with ornate woodworking" and purchase a brown maple wood stand-up desk, with brass locks from a craftsmen? - 56.
+- 60. Still Unanswered: OMB Director Mick Mulvaney will probe the \$43,500 phone booth that Pruitt built in his office after the Government Accountability Office said that the spending violated the Antideficiency Act.
+At what point would violating the Act constitute a criminal violation? - 61.
+New: At an April 26 Congressional hearing, Pruitt insisted that he asked for a "secure line" because of a single telephone call.
+What was so important about that incident? - 62.
+New: At the hearing, Pruitt went on to admit that calls requiring such secrecy are "rare."
+If so, why he can't he go to one of EPA's two other secure phones, as his predecessors did? - 63.
+Still Unanswered: After the GAO concluded that EPA expenditures on the phone booth violated the Financial Services and General Government Appropriations Act, an EPA spokesman disagreed that the expenditure required notice to Congress.
+Why? - 64.
+Still Unanswered: Newly released documents show that EPA officials chose the most expensive bid for the phone booth because it included "expedited materials and working outside regular business hours," and deputy chief of staff Kevin Chmielewski and security chief Pasquale Nino Perrotta asked several times to its hurry up its construction.
+What specifically had happened to necessitate expedited construction? - 65.
+Still Unanswered: Why did Pruitt need to spend \$2,075 to refurbish "an oversize desk with ornate woodworking" and purchase a brown maple wood stand-up desk, with brass locks from a craftsman? - 66.
 Still Unanswered: Pruitt's chief of staff, Ryan Jackson, reportedly "raised questions about Mr. Pruitt's spending."
 What were his concerns?